 We watch our older kids having disagreements with their friends, disagreements which might last a long time, maybe involving tears, maybe involving kids disowning each other for days.
 We think that our kids can’t solve these problems on their own and that they need us to solve them.

 In reality, watching a social scene gone wrong is a lot like watching your toddler trying and failing to climb out of the pool.
-It may look like he can’t do it, and maybe he can’t right now, but it takes practice.
+It may look like they can’t do it, and maybe they can’t right now, but it takes practice.
 Watching a child struggle and standing by doing nothing is one of the hardest things to do as a parent.
 But it’s not neglectful — it’s necessary.
-And counter-intuitively, your child will appreciate you more if you stand back until she asks for help.
+And counter-intuitively, your child will appreciate you more if you stand back until they ask for help.

 “Help that’s not asked for is no help at all.” ~ John Holt

 In the book Learning All the Time, John Holt recounts a story in which a child was trying to carry a stack of books and dropped some of them.
 The little girl seemed to not like having dropped the books, so John offered a solution: he wrapped the books in a rubber band.
 This solved the problem, but rather than being grateful, the little girl immediately burst into tears.
 She had taken his act as a comment: “You are obviously not skilled enough to solve this problem, so I will solve it for you.”

 When John removed the rubber band, the child immediately stopped crying and carried on with her business.
 Now, if one can avoid reacting to this girl with anger for her ungratefulness, one might see that this “help” was no help at all — that it was in fact undermining the child’s independence and autonomy.